gurdeep-ninja/Bootstrap-Portfolio/README.md

 ## Description

-My original vanilla HTML & CSS portfolio ([can be view here](https://gurdeep-ninja.github.io/portfolio/)) converted and slightly modified to use BootStrap and it's components such as Nav, Jumbotron & Cards.
+My original vanilla HTML & CSS portfolio ([can be viewed here](https://gurdeep-ninja.github.io/portfolio/)) converted and slightly modified to use BootStrap and it's components such as Nav, Jumbotron & Cards.
 This version of the portfolio uses as much BootStrap as possible (HTML Structure and special CSS classes for formatting elements).

 This portfolio is responsive for mobile, tablet & desktop devices.